Google Docs MCP server

 • Try running the server manually to check for errors

-If you encounter Google authorization errors:
+For Google authorization errors:

-• Confirm you've enabled the correct APIs
+• Verify you enabled the correct APIs

 How to install this MCP server